|Organisations and Businesses

 Buildings recognised as of merit in the UK are called listed.
 There are 28 listed buildings in Willersey

-A large part of the village is included in a Conservation Area and here is a video about the Cotswold Area of Oustanding Natural Beauty.
+A large part of the village is included in a Conservation Area and here is a video about the Cotswold Area of Oustanding Natural Beauty (AONB).

 Our churches are St Peter's Parish Church and Willersey Methodist Church.

 Willersey Church and Village News is the parish magazine for St Peter's but it serves as a wider community paper.

 It is free and delivered once a month to every home in the Parishes of Saintbury and Willersey.

 Contributions for any month must be received by the 17th day of the previous month by telephone 858601 or 858628 or preferably by email to:-

 Broadway, Chipping Campden, Blockley, Honeybourne, and other North Cotswold Villages also have their newsletters.

 Find out about Willersey Church of England Primary School.